Home Motorcycle Accident

 Who Is At-Fault for Your Accident?

 In the state of Nebraska, everyone on the road has a duty of care toward others around them.
-This means drivers and motorcyclists must follow the rules of the road, check their blind spots, and respond accordingly to dangerous weather conditions.
-If a driver caused a motorcycle to crash, then the rider can and should file a claim against the driver’s insurance policy.
+This means drivers must follow the rules of the road, check their blind spots, and respond accordingly to dangerous weather conditions.
+If a driver caused a motorcycle to crash, then you have the right to file a claim seeking compensation to cover the cost of your medical care and other expenses.
+Liable parties may include:

 After Your Motorcycle Accident, Speak to Us